-In connection with our May 1999 private placement, we entered into a Shareholders Agreement with the investors, which included Stephen Simes, Victor Morgenstern, including an affiliated trust and a partnership, Fred Holubow, JO & Co. and several of our major investors located in Hong Kong, including Hans Michael Jebsen, Marcus Jebson and King Cho Fung.
+In connection with our May 1999 private placement, we entered into a Shareholders Agreement with the investors, which included Stephen Simes, Victor Morgenstern, including an affiliated trust and a partnership, Fred Holubow and JO & Co.
 This agreement contains, among other things, a voting agreement with respect to the election of directors.
 Under the Shareholders Agreement, our Board of Directors will consist of not less than three nor more than 12 directors.
-So long as Avi Ben-Abraham, M.D. holds at least 10% of our outstanding capital stock, he will be entitled to be nominated as a director and, at the next two general elections for directors, some of our major investors located in Hong Kong, including Hans Michael Jebsen, Marcus Jebsen and King Cho Fung, must, subject to certain exceptions, vote all of the shares of capital stock held by them to elect Dr. Ben-Abraham as a director.
-The holders of a majority of the shares of capital stock held by the Starbow Investors (the lead investors in the May 1999 private placement) will be entitled to nominate three members of our Board of Directors, and all of the parties to the Shareholders Agreement must vote their shares of our capital stock to elect the Starbow nominees to our Board of Directors.
-In addition, the holders of a Investors' majority of the shares of capital stock held by our major investors located in Hong Kong, including Hans Michael Jebsen, Marcus Jebsen and King Cho Fung, will be entitled to nominate three members of our Board of Directors and all parties to the Shareholders Agreement must vote their shares of our capital stock to elect their nominees to the Board of Directors.
-The right to nominate three directors held by the Starbow Investors and our major investors located in Hong Kong, including Hans Michael Jebsen, Marcus Jebsen and King Cho Fung, will terminate immediately prior to the later of the third general election of directors subsequent to the date of the closing of the May 1999 private placement or March 31, 2001.
+So long as Avi Ben-Abraham, M.D. holds at least 10% of our outstanding capital stock, he will be entitled to be nominated as a director and, at the next two general elections for directors our current shareholders located in Hong Kong or representing shareholders located in Hong Kong, which we refer to in this registration statement as the "Hong Kong Investors," must, subject to certain exceptions, vote all of the shares of capital stock held by them to elect $\operatorname{Dr.}$ Ben-Abraham as a director.
+The holders of a majority of the shares of capital stock held by the Starbow Investors (the lead investors in the May 1999 private placement) will be entitled to nominate three members of our Board of Directors, and all of the parties to the Shareholders Agreement must vote their shares of our capital stock to elect the Starbow Investors' nominees to our Board of Directors.
+In addition, the holders of a majority of the shares of capital stock held by the Investor Shareholders, which excludes the Hong Kong Investors, will be entitled to nominate three members of our Board of Directors and all parties to the Shareholders Agreement must vote their shares of our capital stock to elect their nominees to the Board of Directors.
+The right to nominate three directors held by the Starbow Investors and the Hong Kong Investors will terminate immediately prior to the later of the third general election of directors subsequent to the date of the closing of the May 1999 private placement or March 31, 2001.